JuliaMath/IntelVectorMath.jl/README.md

 julia> ans == exp.(ones(2,2))
 true
 ```
 If your code, or any code you call, uses matrix exponentiation, then `@overload exp` may silently lead to incorrect results.
-This caution applies to all trigonometric functions, too, since they have matrix forms defined by matrix exponential.
+This caution applies to all trigonometric functions, too, since they have matrix forms defined by matrix exponentials.

 ### Accuracy